-The Sapporo City Central Wholesale Market is affectionately referred to as “Hokkaido’s Kitchen.”
+The Sapporo Central Wholesale Market Curb Market is affectionately referred to as “Hokkaido’s Kitchen.”

 The seas around Hokkaido are fertile fishing grounds providing salmon, herring, mackerel, Atka mackerel, and several other marine products.
 The market also receives shipments of potatoes and other vegetables, as well as melons and different kinds of fruit, from all parts of Hokkaido.